datapartnership/.github/profile/README.md

 ## Get Involved

-At the heart of the [Development Data Partnership](https://datapartnership.org)'s mission lies our most valuable asset: the **community** we cultivate.
-We connect professionals and experts from international organizations, foster environments for innovative approaches and methodologies, and promote knowledge sharing.
-Additionally, we facilitate secure and responsible access to, experimentation with, and utilization of alternative and private intent data for global development purposes.
+At the heart of the [Development Data Partnership](https://datapartnership.org) thrives because of our **community**.
+We connect professionals and experts from international organizations, fostering innovative approaches and methodologies, and promoting knowledge sharing.
+We also ensure secure and responsible access to alternative and private intent data for global development purposes.

 ***✨ Not yet a contributor?*** [Become a member](https://datapartnership.org/join) and join the [**Partnership** community on GitHub](https://github.com/datapartnership)